yanghuafang/anti-android-virus/README.md

 logic over the matched signature's parts — a package alone can be too broad, so a signature can require several paths together.

+## Matching method code

+The second dimension is the method body. `DexCode` already reduces a method to an opcode sequence and a constant-operand sequence; each becomes a CRC32, and a signature is a CRC to find plus a boolean expression over CRCs — AND/OR/XOR/NOT — that has to hold before the file is called malicious.
+One fragment is rarely a behavior; a combination is.

+Two things keep that cheap.
+The CRC tables are sorted and binary-searched, so a lookup is logarithmic in the number of signatures.
+And ahead of them sits an opcode **bitmap**: a method's first eight opcodes, packed pairwise, are tested against a per-position allow-list, so a method no signature could match is skipped before its CRCs are ever computed.

 ## The signature database

 Detection data ships as one file: a header, then one section per signature